melikpehlivanov/AuctionSystem/README.md

 2. Enjoy!!!
 ***

-### P.S If you're too lazy to run this project and try it out, here's a short overview of the project.
+### P.S If you're too lazy to setup and run this project, here's a short overview of the project.
 ### [Video:](https://youtu.be/5Zn2BC5QS10)
 [![](https://img.youtube.com/vi/5Zn2BC5QS10/hqdefault.jpg)](https://youtu.be/5Zn2BC5QS10)